Energy saving versus purchase price.

 Author:

-Frank Hanisch, graduate engineer in electrical engineering,
+Frank Hanisch, electrical engineering graduate,

-Head of the Technology and Development Department at Bächli AG
+Head of the Technology and Development department at Bächli AG